djbob0/Data-Science-Minor/README.md

 - [6.
 Conclusion and Reflection](#6-Conclusion-and-reflection)

 # 1. Introduction
+In the extent of the Applid Data Science Minor 2019/20 at The Hague University of Applied Sciences I, Raphael Pickl, was working on a project called Ortho eyes.
+Here is a `link` to the research paper that was the main outcome of the project.
+The introduction in the paper gives enough information on what the project was about and what the startign ground for our research was.

 # 2. Learning on Machine Learning
-In this chapter my personal development in Machine Learing gets discussed. <br>
+In this chapter my personal development in Machine Learing gets discussed.
 Which courses and what actions did I take to improve on my Machine Leaning skills.
 ## 2.1 DataCamp and Udemy Courses
 ## 2.1.1 DataCamp